Laverna/laverna/README.md

 ```

 #### 2. Switch to stable version:
 Please, make sure that you switched to 0.6.2 release.
 Master branch is not stable yet.
+You will have to remove `grunt-phantomcss` from `package.json` for `npm install` to execute successfully.
+See [issue #265](https://github.com/Laverna/laverna/issues/265).
 ```bash
 $ git checkout 0.6.2
 ```